 - Security – This includes locking and unlocking doors, setting the alarm, or even working with the in-car systems in conjunction with teen drivers’ parental controls – all done remotely!

 While Android Auto allows you to access Alexa through your phone, it’s not the only feature that uses this excellent technology.
 For instance, Garmin Speak Plus with Amazon Alex is discreet and easy to install in any vehicle.
 If it features Alexa, it can do almost everything you can do through your house-bound Echo station.
 Or, if you want the Echo as it is, the Amazon Echo Auto is a dongle-like device that plugs into the 12V outlet in your vehicle and provides the shopping lists, news, sports scores, and more that you’re used to getting from your home unit.

 Mobile carriers like T-Mobile and Verizon have also gotten into the act of getting into your passenger seat.
 T-Mobile offers the SyncUp Drive, which plugs in through the onboard diagnostics port to create an in-vehicle Wi-Fi hotspot and access free roadside assistance through Allstate.
 Hum, from Verizon, is a bit more complex and robust.
 Plugging into the ODB-II port, it also has a Bluetooth speakerphone/controller that attaches to the visor for hands-free use.
 On top of the usual stuff, Hum also supports using Google Assistant in the vehicle.

 Mobile info and mobile payment are a big deal for drivers these days!
 SiriusXM and Visa have teamed up and are working on creating a service where you can order pretty much anything you want from your in-dash Sirius system, pay with an attached Visa, and never have to pass cash or card over again.
-It’s still in the works – getting vendors and services on board – but this is another connectivity feature shortly.
+Getting vendors and services on board is still in the works, but this is another connectivity feature shortly.